enzamac/python-oop/README.md

 # python-oop

+This sample specifically looks at Inheritance

-Please checkout this resource for in-depth explanation and examples on OOP in python https://www.programiz.com/python-programming/object-oriented-programming
+Please checkout this resource for in-depth explanation and examples of OOP in python https://www.programiz.com/python-programming/object-oriented-programming